 Three siblings engage in the metaphysical arts on behalf of their tribe, but opening doors to the spiritual realm can have unexpected results, especially when the human conduit is harboring dark feelings.

 With KIN, Barakaat utilizes the rich movement vocabulary of belly dance to tell an original story of human emotion, family love, loss, betrayal and renewal.
 We reached out to some of the best local and regional belly dance performers to help bring this story to life.
-To date, over 40 dancers – professionals, semi-professionals and talented amateurs – are contributing their creative efforts to this show!
+Over 40 dancers – professionals, semi-professionals and talented amateurs – contributed their creative efforts to this show!